Family-Friendly Backyard Campout Ideas

 Sleeping Pad

 Sleeping pads provide both cushion and insulation to your sleeping space.
-Self-inflating 2” thick foam sleeping pads like the one from KAMUI are great for all kinds of camping adventures!
+Self-inflating 2” thick foam sleeping pads like the one from KAMUI are great for all camping adventures!
 The KAMUI Self-Inflating Sleeping Pad is exceptionally great for families with children as the pads can snap together to create larger sleeping platforms.

 KAMUI Sleeping-Pad-Green-horizontal